AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

     end Warnings_Example;

-We compile the code above with ``-gnatwae``:
+We compile the above code with ``-gnatwae``:

 .. code-block:: none

     gnat compile -gnatwae ./src/warnings_example.adb

-This will cause GNAT to complain:
+This causes GNAT to complain:

 .. code-block:: none

     warnings_example.adb:5:22: warning: formal parameter "X" is not referenced

-But the following will compile cleanly:
+But the following compiles cleanly:

 .. code-block:: ada